 Short-Term Incentive Compensation for 2018.
 In the first quarter of 2018, the Compensation Committee approved the structure of the short-term incentive compensation program for 2018 (the "2018 Program") and specific performance goals for the 2018 Program.
 Under the 2018 Program, each named executive officer had a threshold, target and maximum incentive opportunity expressed as a percentage of base salary as of December 31, 2018.
 These earnings opportunities were tied to threshold, target and maximum performance goals established with respect to annuity deposits, non-GAAP operating income, investment spread and other than temporary impairments ("OTTI") and realized losses (the "Company Goals").
-Each of the Company Goals is weighted 25% for Mr. Matovina, 20% of the award opportunity was based on individual goals related to their respective areas of responsibility.
+Each of the Company Goals is weighted 25% for Mr. Matovina and each of the Company Goals is weighted 20% for the other named executive officers.
+For the named executive officers other than Mr. Matovina, 20% of the award opportunity was based on individual goals related to their respective areas of responsibility.
 Attainment of each Company Goal was measured independently, and a named executive officer received an award if the threshold for the particular Company Goal or individual goal was achieved.
 The Company Goals were the same measures used in the prior year except for the replacement of net investment income with investment spread which is a broader measure that captures both net investment income and cost of money.
 The Company Goals encompass key areas of Company performance that drive shareholder value and focus on growth in policyholder funds under management (annuity deposits) and financial performance (non-GAAP operating income, investment spread and OTTI and realized losses).